 These dynamic assessments should take the client’s physical and transition risks into account, as well as its resiliency to climate change, and the steps it is taking to mitigate climate-related threats to its business model.
-Banks should scrutinize factors including the client’s decarbonization progress, future production plans, and the availability of renewable energy technologies to power its operations.
+Banks should scrutinise factors including the client’s decarbonisation progress, future production plans and the availability of renewable energy technologies to power its operations.
 Since these evaluations tend to require technical knowledge of climate patterns and environmental trends, banks will likely need to hire specialists who have a scientific background.

 Banks can use novel tech tools and data applications to assist with the risk assessment process and enable them to better grasp each client’s risk profile, given their climate response.
-For example, big data analytics can be used to map out nondisclosing companies according to carbon clusters, which groups companies that have similar levels of carbon intensity.
-Some banks are also creating shadow rating systems that report climate-related default probabilities alongside typical default probabilities, and adopting mitigation efforts when there’s a large differential between the two.
+For example, big data analytics can be used to map out non-disclosing companies according to carbon clusters, which groups companies that have similar levels of carbon intensity.
+Some banks are also creating shadow rating systems that report climate-related default probabilities alongside typical default probabilities, and adopting mitigation efforts when there is a large difference between the two.
 Banks relying on third parties to get borrowers’ carbon intensity scores should note the differences across vendors in the methodologies they use to assess carbon intensity.

 Another area that requires greater attention is collateral management and hedging.
 What are the new risks—direct or indirect—from climate change on credit risk transfer strategies and hedging?